How can just 5 seconds save your business?

 So if the headline information passes the “looks like a duck” test then we assume it must be a duck and click the attachment or link before we hear it quack.

 Boom.
 Data gone.
 Contacts stolen.
-Day interrupted and it’s time to talk to us.
+Day interrupted and it’s time to talk to Computer One.
 An extra three to five seconds could have prevented all of it.

 So my recommendation is to spend a little bit more time evaluating links before clicking.
 It’s a minimal investment that saves hours or days of disruption.
 If a new, unseen crypto-variant lies in the attachment, it could even save your entire business.